pauradev/pages/pages/01.Blog/06.Tutorials/02.integrate-with-woo/.revs/20200731-152443/item.md

 ---
 >#### Step 1:
-Logon to your PrintAura account and navigate to My Stores > Woocommerce Shops.
+Logon to your Printaura account and navigate to My Stores > Woocommerce Shops.
 Click the link titled "click here" to begin.

 ---